MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02-generative-ai.md

 ## Explore generative AI in Foundry's chat playground

-1. After the project has been created, in the task pane on the left, select **Playgrounds**.
+1. After the project has been created, you can deploy the model.
+Select **Deploy**.

-    >*Tip*: If necessary, expand the menu to read its contents by clicking on the top 'expand' icon.

-1. In Foundry's Playgrounds page, select **Try the Chat playground**.
+1. Once the model has deployed, select **Open in playground**.
 Close any tips or quick start panes that are opened.

     The Chat playground is a user interface that enables you to try out building a chat application with different generative AI models.